yushen007/Recommendation-System/A Survey on Recommendation System/README.md

-The contents of this floderinclude introduction, development and algorithms of recommendation system.
+The contents of this floder include introduction, development and algorithms of recommendation system.